Captain Thomas O ‘Malley Baines

 Thomas O ‘Malley Baines was born in Louisburgh during 1844.
-His father’ demise occurred shortly following his birth.
-During 1848 the family (a sister, his mother plus himself) were evicted from their holding as part of the Marquess of Sligo’s Famine clearances on his Estate.
+His father’s demise occurred shortly following his birth.
+During 1848 the family (a sister, his mother plus himself) were evicted from their holding as part of the Marquess of Sligo’s famine clearances on his estate.

-When Captain O ‘Malley Baines enlisted in the army; he was assigned the task of the organization of the Irishmen among his comrades.
-He was successful until he was arrested then charged with treason during 1855.
+When Captain O ‘Malley Baines enlisted in the army he was assigned the task of the organization of the Irishmen among his comrades.
+He was successful at that but he was arrested then charged with treason during 1855.
 His trial occurred before Judge Keogh with a sentence passed of ten years servitude in the penal colonies in Australia.
 He was transported from Ireland; a Fenian convict in February 1867.
-He was pardoned by Queen Victoria during December 1870 then released from prison on March 11th 1871.
+Pardoned by Queen Victoria during December 1870 then released from prison on 11th March 1871.
 Along with four companions he went to New Zealand but during June the following year they were expelled by the Government.

 Following their expulsion, they returned to Sydney, Australia.
 They sailed for California then reached America on 1st March 1872.
-He made a new career with the sale of books.
+He made a new career with book sales.

 Captain O ‘Malley Baines travelled to Australia during 1882 to retrieve the bones of an old Irish compatriot who had been transported with him as a prisoner.
 His intention was to travel to Ireland to rebury his remains.

-His demise occurred at his home on Ivy Avenue, San Francisco during 1899.
-His death notice was published in the Connaught Telegraph on Saturday 20th May that year. [i]
+His obituary was published in The Connaught Telegraph on Saturday 20th May that same year.

 Mayo People (http://www.mayolibrary.ie/ ) [assessed 14th June 2019]